mxrch/GHunt/README.md

 - Google Maps reviews
 - Possible physical location

 The features marked with a **(T)** requiere the target account to have the default setting of `"allow the people you share content with to download your photos and videos.
-People may still be able to download photos and videos that you've shared with google photos"`, OR, have used **Picasa™** linked to their Google™ account.
+People may still be able to download photos and videos that you've shared with google photos"`, OR, have used **Picasa** linked to their Google account.

 # Screenshots
 <p align="center">